LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/dashboard.rst

   6. Now we just need to redistribute the signals and we're done.
 For that we'll use graphical signal editor that is started by pressing :kbd:`F4` or by :menuselection:`File --> Edit Signals Slots` .
-If you hoover over the widgets the get highligted red.
-Click ad drag the arrow of the signal from the push button to the *gnuplot* widget.
+If you hover over the widgets the get highligted red.
+Click and drag the arrow of the signal from the push button to the *gnuplot* widget.
 Dialog window with the possible signals/slots will open.